theExplorer1369/Lending_Club_Case_Study/README.md

 # Lending Case Study
-> Analyse and identify variables from given dataset, leverage loan applicant by potential default and non-default list and summarize results in Visualizations by plotting Univarient, Bivarient and MultiVarient graphs.
+> Analyse and identify key variables from given dataset, leverage loan applicant by potential default and non-default list and summarize results in Visualizations by plotting Univarient, Bivarient and MultiVarient graphs.

 ## Table of Contents